Randy DeBarge

-William Randall DeBarge (born August 6, 1958) is an American R&B/soul singer and bass guitarist, best known for being one of the original members of the popular Motown singing family group DeBarge.
+William Randall DeBarge (born August 6, 1958) is an American R&B/soul singer and bass guitarist, He is best known as a founding and original member of the popular Motown singing family group DeBarge.
 Randy is also known for singing co-lead and penning lyrics with brother El on the group's first hit, "I Like It" (1982).

 Biography

 Early years

-Born in Detroit, Michigan growing up in Grand Rapids, Michigan, Randy was the fourth eldest of ten children born to Robert DeBarge, Sr. and Etterlene DeBarge.
+Born in Detroit, Michigan growing up in Grand Rapids, Michigan, Randy was the fourth eldest of ten children born to Robert DeBarge Sr. and Etterlene DeBarge.
 The DeBarge kids all sang in church and in high school, Randy joined the local band and learned how to play bass guitar from his elder brother Tommy.
 When Randy was seventeen, his older brothers Bobby and Tommy formed the Ohio-based funk/soul group Switch, later on signing with Motown in 1977.
 Three years later, Motown signed Randy, El, Bunny and Mark DeBarge to Motown where they had formed the DeBarges shortening it to DeBarge following the release of their first album in 1981.